 The Corporation's compensation policies are designed to recognize and reward individual performance as well as offer a competitive level of compensation.
 The overall compensation awarded to the Corporation's executive officers is designed to attract, motivate and retain those individuals who are key to maximizing the overall performance of the Corporation while enhancing shareholder value.
-It is designed to reward and encourage teamwork among senior executives and promote the common goal of overall financial and operating performance, both short and long term.
+It is designed to reward and encourage teamwork among senior executives and promote the common goal of overall financial and operating performance, and sound environmental, social and governance practices both short and long term.

-The compensation of the Named Executive Officers (as defined in Section 7.3 hereunder or "NEOs") and of the other senior executives of the Corporation is proposed to the Remuneration Committee by the President and Chief Executive Officer ("CEO") of the Corporation(1), and reviewed by the Remuneration Committee, which then recommends approval or modification thereof to the Board of Directors.
-The Board of Directors considers the Remuneration Committee's recommendations and finalizes decisions relating to the compensation of the NEOs and senior executives.
+The compensation of the Named Executive Officers (as defined in Section 7.3 hereunder or "NEOs") and of the other senior executives of the Corporation is proposed to the Human Resources and Compensation Committee by the President and Chief Executive Officer ("CEO") of the Corporation(1), and reviewed by the Human Resources and Compensation Committee, which then recommends approval or modification thereof to the Board of Directors.
+The Board of Directors considers the Human Resources and Compensations and finalizes decisions relating to the compensation of the NEOs and senior executives.

-b) Remuneration Committee:
+b) Human Resources and Compensation Committee:

-The Remuneration Committee was formed in March 1994 and meets at least three times a year and more often, if required.
-It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing:
+The Human Resources and Compensation Committee meets at least three times a year and more often, if required.
+It is the responsibility of the Human Resources and Compensation Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing:

-(i) establishing general compensation policies pertaining to wages, profit sharing, bonuses and any other form of compensation for all employees of the Corporation and its subsidiaries;
+establishing general compensation policies pertaining to wages, profit sharing, bonuses and any other form of compensation for all employees of the Corporation and its subsidiaries;